barbarabrooks/NCAS-GENERAL-v1.1.0/README.md

 # NCAS-GENERAL-v1.1.0

-This standard applies to
+This standard applies to:
 1. Profiling instrument where the altitude of the range gate varies over the duration of the file.
-    2. The data products:
+2. The data products aerosol-backscatter-radial-winds & depolarisation-ratio
-        2.1 aerosol-backscatter-radial-winds
-        2.2 depolarisation-ratio

 This standard ONLY applies to profiling instruments where the altitude of the range gates varies over the duration of the file and to the data products erosol-backscatter-radial-winds & depolarisation-ratio